-Rotor syndrome belongs to a family of disorders that result as a consequence of defects in the metabolism and/or excretion of bilirubin.
+Rotor syndrome is an autosomal recessive condition that belongs to a family of disorders that result as a consequence of defects in the metabolism and/or excretion of bilirubin.
 Bilirubin is the by-product of the catabolism of heme.
 Normal disposition of bilirubin involves its transport to the liver where it is conjugated to the sugar molecule, glucuronic acid.
 This conjugation reaction converts bilirubin to a water soluble compound that can be easily excreted in the feces.
 The conjugation of bilirubin to glucuronate is catalyzed by the enzyme bilirubin-UDP-glucuronyltransferase (bilirubin-UGT).
-Rotor syndrome is related to Dubin-Johnson syndrome in that ii is a disorder characterized by conjugated hyperbilirubinema.
-The exact molecular defect(s) resulting in Rotor syndrome is not known.
+Rotor syndrome is related to Dubin-Johnson syndrome in that it is a disorder characterized by conjugated hyperbilirubinema.

 Excess circulation and accumulation of bilirubin (hyperbilirubinemia) results in a yellow-orange discoloration of the tissues and is most easily visible as icteric (yellowish) discoloration in the sclera of the eyes.
 Bilirubin toxicity (bilirubin encephalopathy) can be life threatening in neonates.
 Bilirubin encephalopathy is characterized by yellow discoloration of the basal ganglia in babies with intense jaundice and was first described over a century ago and the term "kernicterus" was coined to describe these physical changes.
 Any increase in plasma bilirubin above 20mg/dL is considered dangerous in neonates.
 However, individual differences in bilirubin sensitivity can result in kernicterus at lower bilirubin levels.
 Kernicterus occurs in infants with severe unconjugated hyperbilirubinemia and in young adults with high serum levels of unconjugated bilirubin, with the latter the result of inherited deficiencies in bilirubin-UGT.